Bolivian officials accuse Evo Morales of terrorism, sedition

 The blockades in Bolivia have hindered the free flow of goods throughout the country, in particular La Paz, where the government is located.

+Late Friday, politicians both for and against Morales reached an agreement to send to congress a bill to convoke a new presidential election.

+Sen. Oscar Ortiz from the interim government of Jeanine Áñez said the agreement would annul the Oct.
+20 election.
+The bill will be introduced to the senate Saturday morning and if approved there, it will be sent to the chamber of deputies.

-Earlier on Friday, members of Morales’ party and the opposition said they are nearing an agreement to call new elections that apparently will not include the participation of Morales.
+Earlier, members of Morales’ party and the opposition had said they were near an agreement.

 “We have advanced 95% on the agreement and we are really trying to progress as quickly as possible with all the political forces to call elections,” Omar Aguilar, a senator with Morales’ Movement Toward Socialism (MAS), told the Associated Press.

-Opposition Sen. Shirley Franco told reporters that neither Morales nor his vice president, Álvaro García Linera, will be allowed to run.
+Opposition Sen. Shirley Franco said neither Morales nor his vice president, Álvaro García Linera, will be allowed to run.
 The exclusion is meant to honor the results of a 2016 referendum that rejected Morales’ bid to change the constitution so he could seek a fourth term.

-Speaking for himself, and not his party, Aguilar said Morales should not run in the next election.
-Efraín Chambi, who is also a member of MAS, said that “the constitution should be followed.”
-He expects the final agreement to be ready by Saturday.
+Efraín Chambi, who is a member of MAS, said that “the constitution should be followed.”

 At protests organized by Morales’ supporters, people are no longer calling for his return.
-Instead, they are demanding interim president Jeanine Áñez resign over the killings and the use of the military to repress protests.
+Instead, they are demanding Áñez resign over the killings and the use of the military to repress protests.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.